 TPS: Throttle Position Sensor

-The TPS or throttle position sensor indicates throttle plate angle to the PCM.
-The PCM uses this along with other sensor information to adjust the air fuel mixture.
+The (TPS) or throttle position sensor indicates the throttle plate angle to the PCM.
+The PCM uses this, along with other sensor information, to adjust the air-fuel mixture.
 The TPS contains a potentiometer like the one in the illustration.
 Note that some TPS sensors are adjusted by loosening two machined screws and rotating the sensor on the throttle body.
-This sensors signal is used to indicate normal and sudden acceleration.
-If it is faulty, hesitation or a dead spot can occur.